ioos/bio_data_guide/datasets/WBTS_MBON/README.md

 This data was collected using a mesh-collection method falling under the NERC concept http://vocab.nerc.ac.uk/collection/L05/current/22/.
 This concept is listed in the Event file as samplingProtocol, the relevant MoFs (eg mesh size, volume filtered) are then linked to the events.

+This example has also been documented as an MBON use-case for IOOS [here](https://ioos.github.io/mbon-docs/use-case.html#sending-data-to-obis-usa)